vnSol/vn-short-keys/README.md

   - Bind with single action
   - Allow to chain multiple actions
 - Automatically call the relevant actions (by scope and by mode) when a key combination is hitted
+  - Each scope has 3 modes
+  - Each mode has multiple registering key-actions

 ## How to use:
 - Init for default key binding on top of project: